A Biblical Rebuttal of "The Fulfillment of the Promises of God"

 The Lord said to Moses, “Behold, I will come to you in a thick cloud, so that the people may hear when I speak with you and may also believe in you forever.”
 Then Moses told the words of the people to the Lord.

 This is a very interesting statement: the LORD did not say “… and may believe in Me forever”, but that the OT Jews should believe in Moses forever.
-The gospels show this unquestioning disposition by the Jews to Moses but rejected the One foretold by Moses:
+The gospel accounts show this unquestioning disposition by the Jews to Moses while at the same time rejecting the One foretold by Moses:

 The Lord your God will raise up for you a prophet like me from among you, from your countrymen, you shall listen to him.